Kelvin Alaneme: Life

+Writing

+in 2025, Alaneme released his first book, a novel titled "Nothing Spoil,".
+Generally, the book has received high praise.
+The writer, Hannu Afere reviewed the book in This Day Live, calling it a deep layered tale of survival, suffering and sweet redemption.
+He highlights Alaneme's ability to wrestle hope from the dark with the muscle of his writing when he says:Alaneme doesn’t flinch from the dark, but he also doesn’t dwell there.
+His ultimate message is one of hope: that pain does not have the last word, and that even the most shattered life can be stitched back together with time, courage, and just a little help from the people who still see your worth.

 Controversy

 In March 2025, the BBC published an undercover investigation which alleged that Kelvin Alaneme and others were involved in misleading prospective Nigerian students about UK education and immigration pathways.
 The documentary claimed that some education consultants were exploiting loopholes in the UK’s immigration system to sell "dreams" of relocation with minimal academic engagement.